 - Practice gratitude.
 Research has shown over and over again that happy, positive people attract other happy, positive people.
 Practicing the act of being thankful, whether through journaling, sharing with a friend, or just being intentional with your thoughts can reduce stress and anxiety!

-Ready to learn more?
-Watch our recording of Jennifer’s Thrive in 30 Webinar, “Mindfulness For Students,” in which she provides tips on how students can create a mindfulness routine of their own, thus enabling them to achieve greater focus, develop more resilience, and deepen their capacity for self-compassion.
+Contact us to discover how our executive functioning coaches help students create a mindfulness routines of their own, thus enabling them to achieve greater focus, develop more resilience, and deepen their capacity for self-compassion.